NotionCue

 }));

-This is the checklist's reference to what the industry more commonly calls MPP, the Machine Payments Protocol co-developed by Stripe and the stablecoin network Tempo, which launched its mainnet on March 18, 2026 with more than 100 integrated services at launch and confirmed partnerships spanning Stripe, Visa, Lightspark, Anthropic, OpenAI, Shopify, and Mastercard.
-Its core primitive, the "session," lets an agent pre-authorize a spending limit once and then stream many small, granular payments continuously within that session in either stablecoins or fiat, without a separate on-chain transaction per individual interaction — a meaningfully different model from x402's per-request settlement, better suited to sustained, ongoing machine-to-machine billing relationships rather than one-off microtransactions.
+This category of protocol lets an agent pre-authorize a spending limit once and then stream many small, granular payments continuously within that session in either stablecoins or fiat, without a separate on-chain transaction per individual interaction — a meaningfully different model from per-request micropayment settlement, better suited to sustained, ongoing machine-to-machine billing relationships rather than one-off microtransactions.
+A major mainnet supporting this model launched in the first quarter of 2026 with more than a hundred integrated services at launch.

-Goal: Support content payments via the Universal Commerce Protocol.
-Note: "UCP profile not found via a discoverable resource."
-How to implement: Serve well-known-ucp with protocol version, capabilities, and endpoints, and ensure schema.org offers UCP metadata annotations.
+Goal: Support content payments via a universal, cross-surface commerce catalog protocol.
+How to implement: serve a well-known profile document with your protocol version, capabilities, and endpoints, and ensure your product schema includes the relevant commerce-protocol metadata annotations.

-Goal: Support ACP discovery to be visible in commerce agent runtimes.
-Note: "ACP discovery not detected via well-known route or header."
-How to implement: Add well-known.acp.json or an HTTP header pointing your service origin metadata service, expose an OpenAPI ref, and specify supported flows (checkout).
+Goal: Support agentic checkout discovery to be visible in commerce agent runtimes.
+How to implement: publish a well-known checkout-protocol document or an HTTP header pointing to your service origin metadata, expose an OpenAPI reference, and specify your supported checkout flows.

 How Do You Prioritise Fixing All of This?